sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_16_ImportanceOfSpecialCharactersInPythonProgramming/Q_16_ImportanceOfSpecialCharactersInPythonProgramming_Quiz.md

 **Description**

-a) Functions are reusable blocks of code designed to perform a specific task, procedure.
-In Python, there are both built-in functions that come with the Python standard library and user- defined functions that you can write yourself.

-b) Functions are reusable blocks of code designed to perform a specific task, procedure.
-In Python, there are both built-in functions that come with the Python standard library and user- defined functions that you can write yourself.

-c) Variables are like a bag or container which we can assign some values and can serve as a piece of memory while writing programs in Python.

-d) Functions are reusable blocks of code designed to perform a specific task, procedure.
+Functions are reusable blocks of code designed to perform a specific task, procedure.
 In Python, there are both built-in functions that come with the Python standard library and user- defined functions that you can write yourself.

 ---
 ---